El Paso massacre puts freshman Rep. Escobar in consoler role

 The shooting adds a new and more seasoned chapter to Escobar’s story.
 The 49-year-old mother of two and wife of an immigration judge spent two decades in local government before coming to Washington this year as part of the history-making class of Democratic freshmen.
 She’s the first Latina to represent her district and has been tapped by House Speaker Nancy Pelosi as an authority on the painful debate over border security.

 “She has earned the respect of all as a person who listens to other people, and to whom other people listen,” Pelosi told The Associated Press.
-“She brings extraordinary compassion and conviction to her work on behalf of El Pasoans, and the entire Congress has been moved by the grace and courage with which she is bringing healing to families torn apart by the horrific act of gun violence in her community and is fighting to finally, fully end this epidemic in America.”

 The typically upbeat Escobar is a third-generation American who grew up on a dairy farm in El Paso, a major industrial city that was the jeans-making capital of the world in the 1970s and ’80s.
 She returned after graduate school at New York University to a hometown gutted by the North American Free Trade Agreement as many of those jobs moved across the border.
 Escobar was elected as a county commissioner in 2006 and a county judge four years later.